theproductiveprogrammer/req/README.md

 ### Why not use the [`fetch` api](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)?

 You can!
-It’s a great replacement for XMLHttpRequest. `Req` is only if you want a simple callback that works well with JSON request/responses.
+It’s a great replacement for XMLHttpRequest on the browser. `Req` is if you want a tight, clean and simple callback that works well with JSON request/responses.

+Plus it works both on the browser and in the backend which makes code sharing easier.

 ---